 The gymnasium took up the first floor of the building.
 Physical development is aptly illustrated by the North American Turners (German-American gymnastic clubs called Turnverein).
 It was devoted to physical culture and was a favorite attraction for young visitors.
-Starting at ten o’clock each morning, children took turns swinging from parallel bars, rings, and trapezes.
+Starting at ten o'clock each morning, children took turns swinging from parallel bars, rings, and trapezes.
 They climbed poles and jumped over vaulting horses.
 Both boys and girls enjoyed the gym so much that long lines formed outside the building as children waited for their chance to use the equipment.
-Since there were not many children’s playgrounds in the 1800s, the gym offered children a unique opportunity to play outside their homes.
+Since there were few children's playgrounds in the 1800s, the gym offered children a unique opportunity to play outside their homes.

 The second floor of the building housed the model Kindergarten under the management of the International Kindergarten Association.
-Young girls attended the “Kitchengarden,” where they learned to dress, make beds, sweep, wash clothes, and of course, cook.
-In the care of Miss Emily Huntington of New York, the inventor of the system that the Cooking School from the Drexel Institute in Philadelphia made popular.
+Young girls attended the "Kitchengarden," where they learned to dress, make beds, sweep, wash clothes, and cook.
+In the care of Miss Emily Huntington of New York, the inventor of the system that the Cooking School from the Drexel Institute in Philadelphia made famous.
 The Romona Indian School, consisting of thirty Indian children, which Michael H. Smith, the Secretary of the Interior, had given permission to have transported from Sante Fe, New Mexico.

 Mrs. Clara Doty Bates, chairman of the committee on literature for children of the Congress Auxiliary, placed the matter before many public and private schools.
-The committee chairman received hundreds of letters from children, from which she used to make up her final catalog.
+The committee chairman received hundreds of letters from children, which she used to make up her final catalog.